amimul/ana-stanojevic.github.io/README.md

 # Directories
-- preprocessing folder, contains python code which we used for data processing.
+- preprocessing, contains python code which we used for data processing.
-- src folder, contains some auxiliary code and functions
+- src, contains some auxiliary code and functions
-- data folder, contains two different data sets which we visualized
+- data, contains two different data sets which we visualized

 # Files
 - Map_Overview.html - overview visualization